OWASP/www-chapter-sastra-university/index.md

     - Presentation time required

 ## Local News
+- Cyber Security Awareness (Offline Event) at Amrita Vidyalayam, Trichy by Abhisek R on 25/07/2022 at 10:50-11-50am<br />
 - OSINT and Real time hacking, SYNC UP SUNDAY CALL #5 by Shyam Prasad on 29/05/2022 at 07:00-07:30pm<br />
 - Cryptography Walkthrough, SUNC UP SUNDAY CALL #4 by Shyam Sunder on 08/05/2022 at 07:00-07:30pm<br />
 - WTH is Networking, SYNC UP SUNDAY CALL #3 by Saai Sudarshan on 01/05/2022 at 07:00-07:30pm<br />